Privacy Protection Policy

-RAI performs investigations in every major commercial location worldwide and complies with all applicable privacy laws, including the Privacy Shield Principles set forth in accordance with the European Union and US Department of Commerce.
-All data shall be collected, stored, used and discarded in compliance with applicable law, which may include the federal Fair Credit Reporting Act (“FCRA”), the EU-US Privacy Shield, other national laws and state background screening and privacy laws.
+RAI performs investigations in every major commercial location worldwide and complies with all applicable privacy laws.
+All data shall be collected, stored, used and discarded in compliance with applicable law, which may include the federal Fair Credit Reporting Act (“FCRA”), the Graham-Leach-Bliley Act ("GLBA"), the Fair and Accurate Credit Transactions Act (FACTA") and other national laws and state background screening and privacy laws.

 - RAI collects Personal Identifiable Information (“PII”) and other information in connection with our services, including employment screening, client acceptance investigations, business due diligence and business investigations.

 - Prior to receiving any pre-employment services from RAI, clients must execute an agreement certifying that they will comply with all applicable laws regulating background investigations and will not procure a background investigative report without first making required disclosures to an applicant for employment and without obtaining the applicant’s prior written consent.

 - RAI collects PII from job applications, resumes, databases, public records and from third parties as permitted by law.